The Marriage Supper of the Lamb

 “Thou believest that there is one Elohim; thou doest well: the devils also believe and tremble” (James 2:19).
 So are the devils going to be saved?
 No, and why not?
 They believe!
-The devils know more than we do that there is one Elohim.
+The devils know more than we do that there is only one Elohim.
 They had lived with Him until they were expelled from heaven with Satan.
 Satan not only is deceiving "the whole world," he deceived one-third ofthe angels of heaven!
 And they know Who Yahushua is also.
 See Mark 1:23, 24.
 But they did not commit the keeping of their being into Elohim’s hands and have disregarded Elohim’s authority over their lives.

 Belief is the starting point in one’s experience.
 When a child is born there is a natural progression in the child’s development.
 When a child does not develop normally, whether it be physically or mentally, we get greatly concerned for the welfare of that child.
 We seek to know the cause, and if there is a remedy, do we not?